 The selected candidates will be able to contribute to the ongoing projects in the lab, as well as define their own projects.

-Candidates should have a Masters or PhD-level degree in any computationally-oriented field and should have a solid background in programming and computational techniques.
+Candidates should have a PhD-level degree in any computationally-oriented field and should have a solid background in programming and computational techniques.
 They should have a strong interest in participating in research in data science and computational biomedicine.

 As soon as possible